kalrish/aws-music/ec2/README.md

       11. Terminate the instance.

-           The launch template is configured so that the instance is terminated on OS-initiated shutdown.
+           The launch template is configured so that the instance is terminated on OS-initiated shutdown, so you don't have to terminate it manually through the API.

                $  systemctl poweroff
                $  exit